gilescope/trait_tests/README.md

 can help you write some tests, ideally being able to inject state can be helpful.
 The `std::iter::FromIterator` trait can be extreamly helpful for setting up collection style traits.

-## Open Questions
+## Open Questions and limitations

   1. How do we get the test framework to enumerate all the individual tests.
+  2. Trait tests are currently public rather than under cfg(test)
+  3. Relies on procmacro which is not yet standardised (though soon hopefully) so currently only available on nightly.

+## Examples of trait tests

+   * Fork of eclectic including trait tests on the collections traits: https://github.com/gilescope/eclectic
+   * Fork of num-traits with trait tests: https://github.com/gilescope/num-traits
-See https://github.com/gilescope/iunit for example test suites.
+   * See also https://github.com/gilescope/iunit for tests that run on std traits.

 All feedback and contributions extremely welcome!